Lexington Realty Trust (NYSE:LXP) Updates FY 2021 Earnings Guidance

 Lexington Realty Trust (NYSE:LXP) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.740-$0.770 for the period.
+The company provided EPS guidance of $0.740-$0.770 for the period.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research cut Lexington Realty Trust from a buy rating to a hold rating in a research note on Tuesday, June 1st.
+Separately, Zacks Investment Research lowered shares of Lexington Realty Trust from a buy rating to a hold rating in a report on Tuesday, June 1st.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
-Stockholders of record on Wednesday, June 30th were given a dividend of $0.1075 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
+Investors of record on Wednesday, June 30th were given a dividend of $0.1075 per share.
+This represents a $0.43 dividend on an annualized basis and a dividend yield of 3.11%.
 The ex-dividend date was Tuesday, June 29th.
-This represents a $0.43 annualized dividend and a dividend yield of 3.20%.
-Lexington Realty Trust’s dividend payout ratio (DPR) is currently 56.58%.
+Lexington Realty Trust’s dividend payout ratio is presently 56.58%.

 A hedge fund recently raised its stake in Lexington Realty Trust stock.
-Morgan Stanley raised its holdings in Lexington Realty Trust (NYSE:LXP) by 42.5% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,506,952 shares of the real estate investment trust’s stock after buying an additional 449,672 shares during the period.
-Morgan Stanley owned about 0.54% of Lexington Realty Trust worth $18,008,000 as of its most recent SEC filing.
-Institutional investors own 86.69% of the company’s stock.
+Morgan Stanley grew its position in Lexington Realty Trust (NYSE:LXP) by 42.5% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 1,506,952 shares of the real estate investment trust’s stock after purchasing an additional 449,672 shares during the period.
+Morgan Stanley owned approximately 0.54% of Lexington Realty Trust worth $18,008,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 99.88% of the company’s stock.

 Lexington Realty Trust is a real estate investment trust, which engages in financing, acquisition, and ownership of portfolio of single-tenant commercial properties.
 It also provides investment advisory and asset management services.
 The company was founded by E. Robert Roskind in October 1993 and is headquartered in New York, NY.